1000 E University Avenue

 Phone: (307) 766-3444

 As one of its three core competencies in ethics, entrepreneurship, and sustainable business practices, the University of Wyoming College of Business launched its current Business Ethics program in 2005 under the guidance of Professors O.C. and Linda Ferrell.
 Endowed by the Daniels Fund, the program is a statewide initiative that draws on and reinforces Wyoming's existing reputation as a highly ethical place in which to do business.
-The Business Ethics program advances research and teaching regionally and nationally via the Daniels Fund Ethics Consortium of eight universities across the Rocky Mountain West.
+The Business Ethics program advances research and teaching regionally and nationally via the Daniels Fund Ethics Consortium of ten business schools and one law school across the Rocky Mountain West.

 The College believes that exposing students to "real world" decision situations and interactions with senior business and government decision makers, as well as integrating ethical decision making methods throughout the business curriculum, are essential for students as they prepare to assume roles in today's fast-paced, globalized business world.
 Wyoming businesses, community colleges, and NGO's use the program as a business ethics and social responsibility resource, while providing living examples of ethical decision making challenges in return.